-When the facade is complete, the Service Panel must remain removable.
-"A" represents the unobstructed path of the Service Panel for removal.
-"B" represents the width necessary to keep that path clear after the installation of all building and facade materials.
+When the facade is complete, the Storage Box must remain removable.
+"A" represents the unobstructed path of the panel for removal.
+"B" represents the width necessary to keep that path clear.

-Any facade or enclosure below the mantle of gas-fired or combination ovens must allow for (1) unobstructed access for removal of service/intake panel or storage box, (2) easy access to all controls, and (3) sufficient combustion air for gas burners.
+Any facade or enclosure below the mantle of gas-fired or combination ovens must allow for (1) unobstructed access for removal of service/intake panel or storage box, (2) easy access to all controls and (3) sufficient combustion air for gas burners.